When It Hurts So Bad You Can’t Stand It

 Planning Church Events With High Attendance

-But there is a secret ingredient in planning church events that fuels high attendance.
+Planning church events with high attendance.
+There is a secret ingredient in planning church events that fuels high attendance.

 And what is the secret ingredient in planning church events that I’m talking about?